 - Remove bay leaf before using.

-- Preheat oven to 350º.
-Spread cream cheese in the bottom of a pie plate or small casserole dish.
+- Preheat the oven to 350º.
+Spread cream cheese on the bottom of a pie plate or small casserole dish.